 79:24 SCRUM ONE The packs square up.
 In the BBC commentary box, Brian Moore – don’t you just love hindsight – portentously tells us that ‘this is the very last play of the game’.
 Just how wrong can a man be?

-79:28 Referee Wayne Barnes gets no further than ‘Bind’ when the Welsh eight nudge too far forward and are ‘free kicked’ for what WB says is ‘too much weight’.
-Yoann Maestri – not a man famous for his languages or his long fuse but in Guirado’s absence, the French captain – already has a frown four miles wide.
+79:28 Referee Wayne Barnes gets no further than ‘Bind’ when the Welsh eight nudge too far forward and are ‘free kicked’ for what Barnes deems to be ‘too much weight’.
+Yoann Maestri – not a man famous for his languages or his long fuse but, in Guirado’s absence, the French captain – already has a frown four miles wide.
 He calls for another scrum.

 79:40 SCRUM TWO We reset and the front rows pancake on both sides.

 79:47 A man dressed in a yellow bib with a large ‘D’ on it appears from absolutely nowhere.
-(Lewis Carroll, eat out your heart.)
-Either he’s the village idiot or the French team doctor.
-He speaks briefly to Atonio, Atonio says something dismissive and the quack waddles off.
+Lewis Carroll, eat out your heart.
+Presumably this is the French team doctor; either that or the village idiot.
+It’s hard to tell since he introduces himself to no one.
+He speaks briefly to Uini Atonio, Atonio says something dismissive and the ‘quack’ waddles off.
 The conversation lasts no more than two seconds.

 79:51 SCRUM FOUR Pancakes.
 Rob Evans complains to the touch judge that Atonio is twisting in.